US-China challenge: Easing tensions despite differences | Politics

 Major differences divide what are by many measures the world's two most powerful nations as they jostle for what each sees as its rightful place in the world order.
 Some differences over regional security and trade and technology may be irreconcilable, but successful talks could manage them and prevent any spillover that impedes cooperation in other areas such as climate change.

-"I don't think this marks the turnaround and somehow we'll have a golden era, but maybe we've found the floor, or a floor, in which the relationships won't sink any deeper," said Drew Thompson, a former U.S. defense official who managed military-to-military relations with China, Taiwan, and Mongolia.
+“I don't think this marks the turnaround and somehow we'll have a golden era, but maybe we've found the floor, or a floor, in which the relationships won't sink any deeper,” said Drew Thompson, a former US defence official who managed military-to-military relations with China, Taiwan and Mongolia.

-U.S. Sen. Marco Rubio, a Florida Republican, and frequent critic, tweeted Wednesday that Biden is "dangerously delusional" if he thinks he can get a climate deal by playing down "great-power competition" with China.
+US Senator Marco Rubio, a Florida Republican and frequent critic, tweeted Wednesday that Biden is “dangerously delusional” if he thinks he can get a climate deal by playing down “great-power competition” with China.

-Beijing residents were cautious about the future of relations, but some said the two sides should be talking than not.
-They blamed a hostile U.S. stance for the state of relations, echoing the position of the Chinese government.
+Beijing residents were cautious about the future of relations, but some said it is better for the two sides to be talking than not.
+They blamed a hostile US stance for the state of relations, echoing the position of the Chinese government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)